space party + moon mix

 3 cups of crunchy corn, rice or wheat cereal (we used a Crispix type cereal, but Chex or Life work as well)

 1 8 oz package of cracker sticks (we used wheat thins sticks) or about 4 cups

-Pour warm crackers into a large bowl, and add 2 cups of pretzels.
+Pour warm crackers into a large bowl, and add pretzels.
 Toss together.
-Pour one melted stick of butter over the cracker mix and stir.
-Sprinkle one pack of dry Italian salad dressing mix and one pack of dry Ranch salad dressing mix over buttery cracker mix and stir well to coat all the crackers.
+Pour melted butter over the cracker mix and stir.
+Sprinkle Italian and Ranch salad dressing mixes over buttery cracker mix and stir well to coat all the crackers.